panther-labs/panther-cli/README.md

 ### Snowflake Notes

-- The user specified for `ORGADMIN` credentials must have the fields `NAME` and `LOGIN_NAME` match.
+- If you're allowing the tool to create your Snowflake account for you, the user specified for `ORGADMIN` credentials must have the fields `NAME` and `LOGIN_NAME` match.
 To check this, you can use the following command in the Snowflake Console in a SQL worksheet:

     ```sql
     DESC USER <your user>; -- update the username here